-- 37. The use of military assets in support of humanitarian operations should be exceptional and only on a last resort.
+37. The use of military assets in support of humanitarian operations should be exceptional and only on a last resort.
 It is recognized, however, that where civilian/humanitarian capacities are not adequate or cannot be obtained in a timely manner to meet urgent humanitarian needs, military and civil defence assets, including military aircraft, may be deployed in accordance with the "Guidelines on the Use Of Military and Civil Defence Assets to Support United Nations Humanitarian Activities in Complex Emergencies" ("MCDA Guidelines") of March 2003.
-In addition to the principle of 'last resort'20, key criteria in the MCDA Guidelines include: (1) unique capability no appropriate alternative civilian resources exist; (2) timeliness the urgency of the task at hand demands immediate action; (3) clear humanitarian direction civilian control over the use of military assets; (4) time-limited the use of military assets to support humanitarian activities is clearly limited in time and scale. - 38.
-As a matter of principle, the military and civil defence assets of belligerent forces or of units that find themselves actively engaged in combat shall not be used to support humanitarian activities.
-While there are ongoing hostilities, it will be necessary to distinguish between operations in theatre and those outside.
-In theatre, the use of military assets for humanitarian purposes should generally not be undertaken.
-Only under extreme and exceptional circumstances would it be appropriate to consider the use, in theatre, of military assets of the parties engaged in combat operations.
+18 In addition to the principle of 'last resort' 19 , key criteria in the MCDA Guidelines include: (1) unique capability - no appropriate alternative civilian resources exist; (2) timeliness - the urgency of the task at hand demands immediate action: clear humanitarian direction - civilian control over the use of military assets; (4) time-limited - the use of military assets to support humanitarian activities is clearly limited in time and scale.